DJ1TJOO/create-shapez.io-mod/README.md

 ```sh
 npx create-shapezio-mod init
 ```
 It puts all project files in a new folder named shapezio-mods.
-Do not forgot to move into this folder to run any other commands.
+Do not forget to move into this folder to run any other commands.

 Next to running this command make sure that [java](#installing-java) is installed and added to path and when creating building textures [python](#installing-python) is installed.